Friendship breakups can be as tough as romantic ones. Losing a close friend can feel like a big loss. It can leave you feeling lost and upset.

 The Pain of Losing a Close Friend

 Losing a close friend can leave a big hole in your life.
-The grief and emotions that follow can be deep.
+With friendship breakups the grief and emotions that follow can be deep.
 You might feel betrayed, sad, confused, or lonely.
 It’s key to recognize and deal with these feelings.

 Acknowledging the Void and Emotions